 Wide Skateboard Wheels Vs Narrow Ones

 If you’re always looking to learn new skateboarding tricks, it’s best to choose narrow skateboard wheels.
 They’re the best bet when it comes to helping you pull off the most complex tricks.
 Wheels without a huge riding surface/contact patch defy friction to some extent.
-That’s why they’re the best for most demanding skateboarding tricks.
+That’s why they’re the best for the most demanding skateboarding tricks.

 Doing certain tricks also doesn’t need extremely grippy wheels.
 Narrow wheels offer a limited amount of grip, and they experience much less friction.
 That’s why pro skaters love them.